Terry Collins: 2011–2017: New York Mets

 Collins spent the 2010 season as the minor-league field coordinator for the New York Mets organization.
-Collins was introduced as Mets manager on November 23, 2010, signing a two-year deal.
+He was introduced as Mets manager on November 23, 2010, signing a two-year deal.

 Collins wore number 10 to honor his managing mentor and friend Jim Leyland of the Detroit Tigers.
 Collins served on Leyland's coaching staff when he was manager of the Pittsburgh Pirates in 1992 and 1993.

 On September 27, 2011, the Mets announced they would pick up Collins' option for the 2013 season.

-In 2012, after the Mets' 46–40 record at the All-Star Break, St. Louis Cardinals manager Tony La Russa selected Collins as one of his coaches to the 2012 All-Star Game in Kansas City.
+In 2012, after the Mets' 46–40 record at the All-Star break, St. Louis Cardinals manager Tony La Russa selected Collins as one of his coaches to the 2012 All-Star Game in Kansas City.
 In 2013, San Francisco Giants manager Bruce Bochy selected Collins as one of his coaches at the 2013 All-Star Game which was located at the Mets' ballpark, Citi Field.

 At the end of September 2013, Collins agreed to a two-year extension with the Mets with a club option for 2016.
-When Jim Leyland retired in October 2013, Collins became the oldest active manager in Major League Baseball.
+When Jim Leyland retired in October 2013, Collins became the oldest active manager in MLB.

 On June 16, 2015, Collins won his 340th game as Mets manager, passing Gil Hodges for the third-most in franchise history.
-On September 26, 2015, the Mets defeated the Cincinnati Reds 10–2 to clinch the National League East.
+On September 26, the Mets defeated the Cincinnati Reds 10–2 to clinch the National League East.
 It was the first time Collins ever clinched a playoff berth as a manager.
-On October 15, 2015, the Mets defeated the Los Angeles Dodgers to advance to Collins's first-ever National League Championship Series appearance.
-On October 21, 2015, the Mets defeated the Chicago Cubs to advance to the 2015 World Series versus the Kansas City Royals.
+On October 15, the Mets defeated the Los Angeles Dodgers to advance to Collins's first-ever National League Championship Series appearance.
+On October 21, the Mets defeated the Chicago Cubs to advance to the 2015 World Series against the Kansas City Royals.
 On November 2, Collins made the decision to leave starter Matt Harvey in Game 5 for the ninth inning with the Mets holding a 2–0 lead.
 Harvey gave up two earned runs in the inning to allow the Royals to tie the game and eventually win the Series, leading to questions about Collins's strategy.

 In 2015, Collins won the National League Sporting News Manager of the Year Award.